 - 75% of employers will rate DI graduates as ethical and culturally sensitive.

-- Enrollment in a Graduate Program: 70% of enrolled interns will succeed in a graduate program in nutrition and foods or another health-related field.
+- Complete a Graduate Program: 70% of graduates will complete or be enrolled in a graduate program in nutrition and foods or another health-related field.

 - Integrate knowledge and critical thinking skills with practical experience.